HOGENT-MLOps/mlops-slides/03-kubernetes.md

 - Supervisor process for pods carrying out batch jobs
 - Individual processes that run once and complete successfully
-- Compare with cron job

-## Controllers: DaemonSets

-- Ensure that all nodes run a copy of a specific pod
+- Creates a pod to do the work

+## Controllers: CronJobs

+- Perform scheduled tasks
+- Runs a job periodically on a given schedule
-- E.g. when adding/removing nodes to the cluster
+- Creates a job to do the work (which creates a pod)
-- E.g. run single logging/monitoring agent on each node
+- E.g. backup, sending emails, report generation, etc.

 ## Organising applications: labels